marshmallow-code/webargs/docs/upgrading.rst

     def foo(args):
         return some_function(user_query=args.get("q"))

 This also means that another usage from 5.x is not supported.
-Dode with multiple locations in a single `use_args`, `use_kwargs`, or `parse` call must be rewritten in multiple separate `use_args` or `use_kwargs` invocations, like so:
+Code with multiple locations in a single `use_args`, `use_kwargs`, or `parse` call must be rewritten in multiple separate `use_args` or `use_kwargs` invocations, like so: